vusec/vuzzer/wikiHOWTO.md

  `-i` (seed input directory (relative path)): `"datatemp/utmp/"`. this directory contains seed inputs that are used to start fuzzing.
 For each SUT, we should create a folder in datatemp directory and copy 4 (min) seed files.
 The size of the file matters a lot, so try using files of size less than 20 kb (upper limit is for cases like media files).

  `-w` (path of the pickle file(s) for BB wieghts (separated by comma in case there are two): `"idafiles/who.pkl"`.
 This is the step that depends on IDA.
 The binary that we want to fuzz (who, in this case) is opened in IDA and we run the idapython based script *BB-weightv4.py* within IDA.
 This step creates two separate pickle files: who.pkl and who.names.
 Copy these files to some location.
 Defaulat location is idafiles/ folder.
 If we also want to monitor a dynamic library used by SUT, we also repeat the above process for the library.
 And in this case, we need to supply two files for this option, i.e. `-w "idafiles/who.pkl,idafiles/lib.pkl"`, assuming name of the dynamic library is `lib.so`.
+An improved algorithm for calculating BB weights is implemented in the file "bb-weight-new.py".
+Please use that to get more precise information.
+However, it takes longer to compute the weights (specially for larger/complex code).

  `-n` (Path of the pickle file(s) containing strings from `CMP` inst (separated by comma if there are two)): `-n "idafiles/who.names"`.
 As we mentioned above, *BB-weightv4.py* creates two files and in this option, we supply the second file with `.names` extn.
 If there is a library to monitor, we supply its .name file also as `-n "idafiles/who.names,idafiles/lib.names"`.